scotws/TaliForth2/tests/README.txt

 for your own project, you'll have to change it accordingly.
 The "official" Forth tests, on which some of this code is based, can be found at https://forth-standard.org/standard/testsuite

+KNOWN ISSUES:
+        - The ACCEPT test currenty doesn't work (expects user to type in chars)
+        - Because of ACCEPT problem, the test for dictionary rules doesn't work